 1. Place Vendôme

 Place Vendôme is a must-visit place of interest near Venôme!
-Located in the 1st District of Paris, northwest of the Tuileries Garden, Place Vendôme is the home of the Ritz hotel, the former Embassy for the Republic of Texas.
-This square is named after the hotel “Vendôme” an individual mansion located on the square.
+Located in the 1st District of Paris, northwest of the Tuileries Garden, Place Vendôme is the home of the Ritz Hotel, the former Embassy for the Republic of Texas.
+This square is named after the hotel “Vendôme,” an individual mansion on the square.

-Place Vendôme was ordered for King Louis IV by wanting to reposition the area around Versailles which has been dominated by old narrow alleyways.
-The huge square was planned as being surrounded by about 125 public buildings but these Pharaonic projects had become costly and it had been abandoned.
+Place Vendôme was ordered by King Louis IV to reposition the area around Versailles, which was dominated by old narrow alleyways.
+The huge square was planned to be surrounded by about 125 public buildings, but these Pharaonic projects had become costly and abandoned.

 See Related: Arc de Triomphe: Exploring the Iconic Paris Arch